kupehtci/DOCUMENTATION/AZURE DEVOPS/Azure DevOps - Capabilities.md

 	* Other tools discovered by the machine.
 	This values are captured in the agent's runtime and updated if those values changes when the agent is running.

 * **User capabilities**: manually defined key-value pairs that you can add to the agent to customize the capabilities that a certain agent has.
 This is useful for adding custom properties to an agent like `purpose: build` and `purpose: deploy` for separating agent purposes.
-Also is useful for declaring specialized tools that you have manually installed in Azure DevOps.
+Also is useful for declaring specialized tools that you have manually installed in [[Azure DevOps]].

 You can add **user capabilities** in the *Capabilities* section:
 ![[./IMAGES/user-defined-capabilities.png]]